ghosteau/overlord-discord-bot/README.md

 # Overlord Discord Bot -- Official Codebase

-> **Note**: Due to file size limitations, the Overlord-T pre-trained model could not be uploaded to GitHub.
+> **Note**: Due to file size limitations, the Overlord-T pre-trained model (specifically the safetensors) could not be uploaded to GitHub.
 You can access it directly via Hugging Face using the link below:

 [**Hugging Face link for Overlord-T Model**](https://huggingface.co/ghosteau/OverlordT/tree/main)